 Maynard hosted the breakfast show on 2SER-FM with DJ Sveta as well as breakfast on FBI Radio & FREE-FM during their test broadcasting periods, a golden time for radio in Sydney with a different radio station on the FM band every 3 months.

-Against all advice Maynard still presents The Madd Club once every few years.
+Against all advice Maynard still DJs and even presents The Madd Club.

 Maynard has been a PR Associate for The No Agenda Show and has received commendations for his work from Adam Curry & John C Dvorak.